gdtk-uq/gdtk/website/content/docs/getting-started/installing-ldc.md

 ### Step-by-step walk through for installing the LDC compiler

-For this example, I will install version `ldc-1.20.1`.
+For this example, I will install version `ldc-1.25.1`.
-You may find a newer stable release when you visit the ldc webpage.
+You may find a newer stable release when you visit the ldc relesease webpage.
-That is fine.
-In fact, we often encourage use of the newest stable release.
+You should download that newest release.
 For most of this you will work in a terminal.
 The first step involves the browser to find a package to download.

 1. Go to the LDC project github page ( https://github.com/ldc-developers/ldc/releases ),
    scroll down to find the latest stable release.
-   (Note: sometimes a pre-release is listed first.
+   _(Note: sometimes a pre-release is listed first.
 Skip this.
-Go for a stable release.)
+Go for a stable release.)_

 2. Download the binary package for x86_64 linux.
 It will have the form:
    `ldc2-X.YY.Z-linux-x86_64.tar.xz`.
-   For this example, I download: ldc2-1.20.1-linux-x86_64.tar.xz.
+   For this example, I downloaded: ldc2-1.25.1-linux-x86_64.tar.xz.
+   I'll assume this has landed in your `Downloads` folder.

    This file is what we call a compressed tarball.
 The tarball refers to the fact that all of the files in this package have been grouped together into one file.